Home | About The FVZA | Dr. Hugo Pecos, Director | Famous Cases

 1809-1849

-Russian aristocrats, fearful of Rasputin's undue influence over the Tsar's wife, lured him to a vampire hideout in St. Petersburg.
-After transformation, the "Mad Monk" was shot, bludgeoned and thrown into the Neva River, yet he still turned up at the palace the following night, whereupon he was beheaded by the Tsar's guards.
+Russian aristocrats, fearful of Rasputin's undue influence over the Tsar and his wife, lured him to a vampire hideout in Saint Petersburg.
+After transformation, the "Mad Monk" was shot several times (once in the forehead), bludgeoned with a dumbbell, tied up and then thrown into the icy Neva River.
+Amazingly, he still turned up at the palace the following night, whereupon he was beheaded by the Tsar's guards.
+Taking no chances, his body was then dismembered and burned.

 29th President of the United States